-AAOP’s outreach activities include school outreach, teacher seminars, parent informational meetings, television shows; newspaper articles, parent & sibling support groups, family social events, a network of families, and warm line where we are able to respond to individual needs of our newly diagnosed and current families.
+AAOP’s activities include school outreach, teacher seminars, parent informational meetings, television shows, newspaper articles, parent & sibling support groups, family social events, a network of families, and a warm line where we are able to respond to individual needs of our newly diagnosed and current families.

 Our mission is to support the efforts of individuals and families affected by Autism Spectrum Disorder (ASD); to empower them in self-advocacy by way of education, camaraderie and support; and to educate the Armenian Community for a full and meaningful integration of all individuals.